liamkmathers/pixelator/liamkmathers/pixelator/.capy/pr-body-build-streamlit-app--e51680de.md

-Title: Add Streamlit OT + Stable Fluids morph app (GPU-accelerated) with tests and docs
+Add Streamlit OT + Stable Fluids morph app (GPU-accelerated) with tests and docs

 Summary (why)
 - Deliver a robust, efficient image-morphing pipeline using optimal transport for structure alignment and incompressible Stable Fluids for visually pleasing motion; GPU acceleration where available.